 An Oklahoma listing broker must make sure the home seller's disclosure statement and any amendments to it are available to any potential homebuyer before the seller accepts the buyer's offer to purchase, as well as disclose to the purchaser any known defects in the property that were not mentioned in the disclosure statement.
 (See 60 Okla.
 Stat. § 836(A-B).)

-In Washington State, the broker must disclose “material” physical defects of a property, but only those that the broker actually knows about and that would not be apparent or readily ascertainable to the buyer.
-There is no set method or deadline for how or when a Washington broker must disclose these.
-The broker must simply ensure that they are disclosed, either within the seller’s disclosure statement or otherwise, by either the seller or the broker.
-(See Revised Code of Washington, Sects.
-18.86.010, 18.86.030.)
+In Washington State, the broker must disclose "material" physical defects of a property, but only those that the broker actually knows about and that would not be apparent or readily ascertainable to the buyer.
+(See Revised Code of Washington,§§ 18.86.010, 18.86.030.)

 As you can see from these examples, state laws tend to regard brokers disclosures as a backup for what the home seller might have forgotten, failed to mention, or become blind to after years of living in the house.